justjais/anonymizor/README.rst

-Library to clean up Ansible tasks from any Personally Identifiable Information (PII)
+Library to clean up Ansible tasks from any Secrets, Personally Identifiable Information (PII), and Comments.

 * Free software: Apache Software License 2.0